NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 Complete and fax the new MAP-751w form with any required documents to HRA Medicaid Undercare Processing Division (UPD) Fax 1-917-639-0837.
 See this May 2020 Medicaid Alert - the form is available in languages other than English here

-Checklist for special budgeting:
+Checklist for Special Budgeting:

 1. Did consumer have MAGI Medicaid on March 18, 2020?
 If so, they are entitled to keep MAGI Medicaid until the Public Health Emergency is over, and they are re-determined for non-MAGI Medicaid eligibility.
 See here - they can keep MAGI for the time being even if they do not have a minor child living with them.
 See also COVID rules here.
 This is true even if normally they would have lost MAGI Medicaid because of excess income or because they became enrolled in Medicare.
 They should not have a spend-down until that redetermination has been made and they have received Notice decreasing their Medicaid by budgeting them with a spend-down.
 If that's the case, they should request a Fair Hearing and contact the agency that administers their MAGI Medicaid - which might be their local Medicaid agency or the NYS of Health to correct the problem.